kodadot/developers/docs/how_to_top_up_wallet.md

 ![step1](./assets/ramp_topup/ramp1.png)

-- All needed information are in the window, now the account you want to top-up
+- All needed information are in the window, now choose the account you want to top-up

 ![step2](./assets/ramp_topup/ramp2.png)